prantikbubun/Beyond-Pixels/README.md

 # Beyond-Pixels
-Code base for Beyond Pixels: Semi-Supervised Semantic Segmentation with a Multi-scale Patch-based Multi-Label Classifier
+Beyond Pixels: Semi-Supervised Semantic Segmentation with a Multi-scale Patch-based Multi-Label Classifier (Accepted ECCV 2024)
+Code will be released soon